 There are also lots of affordable cafes and restaurants in Plymouth where you can meet and interact with other people.
 The monthly cost of living in Plymouth is much lower than that of London or Manchester, ranging from £1,065 to £1,149 approximately.
 If you’re looking for entertainment options, there are plenty of pubs around town—some even offer student discounts.
 And if you’re a foodie, Plymouth has some of the best restaurants in the country!

 Living In Plymouth As A Student

 Plymouth is a port city in England that is seeing a rising student population owing to the University of Plymouth there.
 As a result, there is a range of comfortable, safe and enjoyable student accommodation properties in the city.
 The cost of living in Plymouth is affordable and rentals at these centres can go as low as £79 per week.
-They are a short distance away from the university and the city centre making them easily accessible and most convenient.
-These properties aim to provide students with the best facilities and ensure they enjoy a most comfortable stay in the city.
+They are a short distance away from the university and the city centre making them easily accessible and convenient.
+These properties aim to provide students with the best facilities and ensure they enjoy the most comfortable stay in the city.
 Their range of facilities includes on-site maintenance, bike and car storage spaces and even some great communal areas for students to socialise among themselves.